Francesco Maggiotto: Scientific interests

 Maggiotto also carried out some experiments and built some machines in the field of physics, and in particular electricity; he also wrote a few works about his experiences.
-Furthermore, according to what can be inferred from Maggiotto's testament and the autobiography of one of his pupils, Giovanni Carlo Bevilacqua, Maggiotto invented and built some telescopes and camerae obscurae.
-Thanks to his research, he was also appointed member of the Royal Society of London.
+Furthermore, according to what can be inferred from his testament and the autobiography of one of his pupils, Giovanni Carlo Bevilacqua, He invented and built some telescopes and camerae obscurae.
+Due to his research, he was appointed a member of the Royal Society of London.

-The electric machine
+Electric machine

-In a letter to abbot Giuseppe Toaldo, Francesco Maggiotto explained his progress in the field of electricity and, in particular, in the development of a machine capable of generating electric discharges by rubbing (triboelectric effect).
+In a letter to abbot Giuseppe Toaldo, Maggiotto explained his progress in the field of electricity and, in particular, in the development of a machine capable of generating electric discharges by rubbing (triboelectric effect).
 In the 18th century, the desire of scholars to carry out experiments and verify theories grew not only for research purposes, but also among students and, especially in Great Britain, some workshops specialized in the construction of scientific equipment flourished.
 If needed or for lack of funds, as in the case of Italian scientist Luca de Samuele Cagnazzi, the scholars had to build by themselves the scientific devices they needed.

 Maggiotto, in the letter, explains how he carried out countless tests and, together with his brother, he built many models of electric machines capable of releasing the "electrical fluid".
 His efforts, as well as those of other contemporary scholars, were to maximize the electric discharge in order to make the machine useful to physicists.
 Many tests had already been carried out, and various types of machines had been built which used cylinders or discs which, when rubbed with an external object, became charged with electrostatic energy and released very powerful sparks; this showed the physicists of the time that there was fluido elettrico ("electrical fluid"), as it was then called.

 Some models of electric machines coupled several cylinders or discs but this, according to Maggiotto, did not proportionally increase the electrostatic energy accumulated and therefore the intensity of the spark.
-Maggiotto noticed the excellent properties of crystal in generating electrostatic energy by rubbing, but a disk or cylinder made of crystal could not be built since there is no crystal of this size in nature and, even if there was, it would be too expensive.
+He noticed the excellent properties of crystal in generating electrostatic energy by rubbing, but a disk or cylinder made of crystal could not be built since there is no crystal of this size in nature and, even if there was, it would be too expensive.